Does your heart sometimes beat very fast? Have you ever felt it skip a beat? This is called palpitations. It feels strange but is usually harmless.

 If you do have heart rhythm problems, your doctor may give you a prescription for medicine to control it.

 If medicines aren’t enough, your doctor may recommend a procedure called catheter ablation.
 This is a procedure a doctor does to get rid of the areas of heart tissue that cause the irregular beats.
-If it doesn’t work, or only helps a little, he can do it again, and there are also other treatments he can try.
+If it doesn’t work, or only helps a little, they can do it again, and there are also other treatments they can try.

 Living with It